A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 If you don’t have the in-house capabilities to create an opt-out mechanism for cookies, consider purchasing online tools to automate your Cookie Consent Management.
 Companies like TrustArc and OneTrust provide plug-and-play software capabilities to manage cookies on your site.

-Step 4 will walk you through what rights are granted to users under the CCPA, and how your organization is expected to fulfill the rights of the user.
+Step 4 will walk you through what rights are granted to users under the CCPA and how your organization is expected to fulfill the user’s requests.

-First and foremost, your company must clearly provide contact information for customers to exercise their rights.
-Once you receive such a request, your company must verify their identity before proceeding.
+First and foremost, your company must provide contact information for customers to exercise their rights.
+Once you receive such a request, your company must verify its identity before proceeding.

-Your company must provide both digital and non-digital methods for which customers can contact in order to exercise their rights.
+Your company must provide digital and non-digital methods customers can contact to exercise their rights.
 At a minimum, you must provide a toll-free number and a web address.

 Common examples include a specific email inbox, phone number, mailing address, or self-service feature designed for rights requests specifically.

-In Step 3.A.1., you’ll see that your Privacy Policy must have these contact methods clearly listed.
+In Step 3.A.1., you’ll see that your Privacy Policy must have these contact methods listed.

-It’s also worth noting that you may use already established channels like call centers, online chat features, email inboxes and the like, but you will have to train your employees/AI chatbots to direct these customers through the proper channels to your data privacy team, or whoever handles consumer rights requests (CRRs).
+You may also use established channels like call centers, online chat features, email inboxes, etc. Still, you will have to train your employees/AI chatbots to direct these customers through the proper channels to your data privacy team or whoever handles consumer rights requests (CRRs).

-4.A.1.1 Determine the people involved, who are the stakeholders involved in your process?
+4.A.1.1 Determine the people involved.
+Who are the stakeholders involved in your process?
 Who will your customers instinctively contact when they want to exercise their rights?
-This should at least include system/data owners, call center personnel, and your data privacy team.
+This should include system/data owners, call center personnel, and your data privacy team.
 Consider making a RACI chart.

 4.A.1.2.
 Develop a concrete, step-by-step process that walks the stakeholders through the specific process for your company.
 The process should include: